Conservative Party of British Columbia

-The Conservative Party of British Columbia, commonly known as the BC Conservatives and colloquially known as the Tories, is a provincial political party in British Columbia, Canada.
+The Conservative Party of British Columbia (CPBC), commonly known as the BC Conservatives and colloquially known as the Tories, is a provincial political party in British Columbia, Canada.
 Since 2024, it has been the main rival to the governing British Columbia New Democratic Party and forms the Official Opposition in the Legislative Assembly of British Columbia.
-It is led by John Rustad, who was originally elected as a British Columbia Liberal Party MLA in 2005 before being expelled from the Liberal caucus in 2022.

 In the first half of the 20th century, the Conservatives competed with the BC Liberal Party for power in the province.
 During this period, three party leaders served as premier of British Columbia: Richard McBride (1903–1915), William John Bowser (1915–1916), and Simon Fraser Tolmie (1928–1933).
 Royal Maitland and Herbert Anscomb served as deputy premiers, both during the coalition governments of the 1940s.
 The party's influence diminished in the second half of the century, with the Conservatives having only a minor presence in the legislature after the 1950s, not having elected a member of the Legislative Assembly (or MLA) in a general election from 1975 to 2024.
-The party saw a resurgence under Rustad's leadership in the 2024 provincial election, where the party won the second-most seats in its best electoral performance in 72 years.
+The party saw a resurgence under the leadership of John Rustad, who was originally elected as a BC Liberal MLA in 2005 before being expelled from the Liberal caucus in 2022.
+In the October 2024 provincial election, the party won 44 seats, forming the official opposition, in its best electoral performance in 72 years.
+By September 2026, infighting within the CPBC caucus had reduced the party to a low of 24 seats, although enough to still maintain official opposition status.